Urinary Tract Infection? Symptoms & Natural Methods for Relief of Bladder Infection (Prevent, Soothe, Recover)

 But I digress.
 Back to the UTI problem:

 Because women have a shorter urethra (the tube urine comes through after it passes the bladder), ladies have a higher likelihood of contracting a bladder infection than men do.
 A UTI can include any infection in the urethra, bladder, or even kidneys.

 Here is information about UTI's, what they are and what to do if you feel one coming on, and some things to do if you already have one.

 Symptoms of a Urinary Tract Infection (UTI)

-Here are the signs to look out for that let you know you are getting (or have) a UTI:
+Here are the signs to look out for that let you know you may be getting (or have) a UTI:

 You may experience all or just some of these symptoms.
-Our bodies are all different and no two infections are the same, in my opinion.
+Our bodies are all different and no two infections are the same.
 The signs I personally were tuned in to were the first 5 or 6 of these, but you may not have all of these symptoms, and you may have others in addition!